ccx3/sms_led_control/README.md

 Connect pin4 to resistor end #1, resistor end #2 to led long leg, led short leg to GND.
 Job done.

+NOTE: This is only a DEMO PROJECT.
+For instance, there is no protection against misuse by 3rd parties who know the phone number of the SIM card.